mardix/active-alchemy/README.md

 **-- Querying with *db.Model.all()* --**

-Due to the fact that **Active-SQLAlchemy** has soft-delete, to query a model without the soft-deleted records, you must query your model by using the ``all(*args, **kwargs)`` which returns a db.session.query object for you to apply filter on etc.
+Due to the fact that **Active-Alchemy** has soft-delete, to query a model without the soft-deleted records, you must query your model by using the ``all(*args, **kwargs)`` which returns a db.session.query object for you to apply filter on etc.

 **-- db.BaseModel --**